RookieKuch09/Mosaic-Engine/README.md

 - **Input Handling**: Unified keyboard and mouse inputs
 - **Event Management**: Flexible event and communication system
 - **Component Design**: Relies on Components for functionality
-- **Multiple Rendering APIs**: Support for both Vulkan and OpenGL
+- **Vulkan Support**: Uses Vulkan for rendering

 ## Requirements

 - Any C++23 compatible compiler
 - [CMake](https://cmake.org/)
-- A system with OpenGL or Vulkan support
+- A system with Vulkan support

 ## Roadmap

 - **Rendering System**: Currently working to integrate a fully featured rendering system
 - **Audio Playback**: Plans to integrate [OpenAL](https://www.openal.org/) for in-depth audio support
-- **More Rendering Backends**: Potential future support for rendering backends like Metal or DirectX

 ## Third-Party Libraries

 Mosaic Engine makes use of the following open-source libraries:

-- **GLFW** — Cross-platform windowing and input
 - **GLM** — Multipurpose mathematics library
-- **GLEW** — OpenGL extension loader
 - **Boost** — Additional C++ types and systems

 Thanks to the authors and contributors of these projects!